Chamaelycus: Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Chamaelycus.

 Taxonomy

 The species formerly known as Chamaelycus werneri (Mocquard, 1902), is considered to be a synonym of C. fasciatus.

 Etymology

-The specific names, christyi, parkeri, and werneri, are in honor of Drs.
-Cuthbert Christy, Hampton Wildman Parker, and Franz Werner, respectively.
+The specific names, christyi, parkeri, and werneri, are in honor of zoologists Cuthbert Christy, Hampton Wildman Parker, and Franz Werner, respectively.